5 Different Types of Electric Vehicles for Fleets

 Battery electric vehicles (BEVs)

-Battery electric vehicles fully electric vehicles.
-They’re also known as “pure electric vehicles” or “all-electric vehicles” due to their lack of an alternative power source.
-Because BEVs use electric power from a rechargeable battery and don’t have an internal combustion engine, they have fewer moving parts than other types of EVs and require less maintenance.
+Battery electric vehicles are fully electric, zero-emission vehicles.
+They’re also known as “pure electric vehicles” or “all-electric vehicles” since they have zero tailpipe emissions and because they do not require an alternative power source other than electric power.
+Because BEVs use electricity from a rechargeable battery and don’t have an internal combustion engine, they have fewer moving parts than other types of EVs and require less maintenance.

 Additionally, because they don’t have a gasoline engine to supplement battery power, BEVs need to plug into external power sources to recharge.
 As battery packs become more powerful and charging stations become more efficient and widespread, recharging becomes less of an issue for many EV owners.